AnasLmouchoum/miniEcommerceWebSite/README.md

 # ecommerceJee
-Our project for JEE class
+my project for JEE class it's about a mini project ecommerce website